yihui/en/_posts/2014-07-26-library-vs-require.md

 }
 {% endhighlight %}

-But it is common to see R code like this as well:
+That should be what `require()` was designed for, but it is common to see R code like this as well:

 {% highlight r %}
 if (!require('foo')) {